STEM Enrichment Opportunities

 College Ready Ohio is designed to foster learning experiences that are engaging, relevant, and will prepare Ohio's high school students to enter higher education with the depth of knowledge and necessary academic experience to be truly successful.
 Success starts with providing professional development, mobile learning technology, training, and digital course materials to high school teachers.
 Together, we can change Ohio’s classrooms.

-The OHI/O program was created in 2013 with the goal of fostering a tech culture at Ohio State and its surrounding communities.
-The program has created Ohio State's first hackathon, as well as spin-off events including the hardware-focused Makeathon, ultimately providing students the opportunity to learn and build with real technologies outside the classroom.
-OHI/O is a student driven, self-sustaining platform that now runs Ohio's largest hackathon, bringing together over 500+ students from various schools nationwide with the support of over 20 industry partners.
+OHI/O was created in 2013 with the goal of fostering a tech culture at Ohio State and its surrounding communities.
+The OHI/O program has initiated Ohio State's first hackathon and spin-off events, including the hardware-focused Makeathon, ultimately providing students the opportunity to learn and build with real technologies outside the classroom.
+OHI/O is a student-driven, self-sustaining platform that now runs Ohio's largest hackathon, bringing together over 500+ students from various schools nationwide with the support of over 20 industry partners.